-(4) noncompliance with the Commission rules in this Chapter;
+(4) noncompliance with the rules in this Chapter;

 (5) a change has occurred in the availability of demonstrated technology or practices for the control or abatement of pollutants applicable to the operation;

-(6) a determination by the Division that there has been or is the potential to have a direct discharge of wastewater, sludge or residuals to waters of the state;
+(6) a determination by the Division that there has been or is the potential to have a direct discharge of wastewater or residuals to waters of the State; or

 (7) the system has been allowed to deteriorate or leak such that it poses an immediate threat to the environment.